Balancing other aspects of health while living with HIV.

 An important way to stay healthy while living and getting older with HIV is to keep checking in with your healthcare provider about your health, not just now, but in the future.
 Establishing a routine of talking with your healthcare provider about all parts of your health can help you be proactive when anything else occurs.

-Learn more about living healthy with HIV
+Learn more about living

 Two women drinking coffee smiling at each other.

 I am living with HIV, and I’m pregnant or planning to be.
-What should I know?
+What

 It’s possible to have a healthy pregnancy for both you and your baby while living with HIV.
 It’s important to know that there are risks with pregnancy regardless of HIV status—that’s why it’s necessary to have an open and honest conversation with your healthcare provider about if you want to have children now, or in the future.
 People living with HIV may also have additional considerations when it comes to pregnancy and childbirth.
 Talk to your healthcare provider to discuss the appropriate care for you and your pregnancy.